vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 LP 3 eq share = 0.07
 LP 3 eq share = 0.33

-Trade happened, and the fee bucket contains `103.5 ETH`.
-Liquidity fee should be collected immediately into the following LP account:
+When the time defined by `market.liquidity.providers.fee.distributionTimeStep` elapses we do transfers:
 ```
 67.275 ETH from LP 1's LP account to LP 1's margin account
-25.875 ETH from LP 2's LP account to LP 1's margin account
+25.875 ETH from LP 2's LP account to LP 2's margin account
-10.350 ETH from LP 3's LP account to LP 1's margin account
+10.350 ETH from LP 3's LP account to LP 3's margin account
 ```

 ### APIs for fee splits and payments